 Step 3: Align Crowdsourcing with Specific Interests

 One of the challenges schools face is creating content that elicits emotion with their constituents.
-This post discusses the value in having multiple Facebook pages to pique interest around specific programs/constituents.
 Maybe your lacrosse coach starts her own Twitter account, your theater department has a Facebook page, and your Admissions team wants to run their own accounts.
 This is all fine, as long as you can effectively corral the rogue content generators and have them buy into your plan.

 Having multiple Facebook pages, Twitter accounts or Instagram accounts will also help engage each constituent base in a way they want to be engaged.
 Those who want to hear about lacrosse scores will get to do so.
 Sneak preview into the theater production will be posted to the theater Facebook page and those who like it can see it.
 If you have people excited about a specific area of your school, capitalize on that excitement and spark crowdsourced content that your communications office would never have time to create.